scottjingtt/Question_Answer_Community/iCommunity/server/README.md

 --User part

 1. Token

-Server will check each request url, except "'/users/authenticate', '/users/register','/api/questions'", if it has attribute of `token`.
+* Server will check each request url, except "'/users/authenticate', '/users/register','/api/questions'", if it has attribute of `token`.
 Except "login","register", get "questions" request, other request url if doesn't have "token" then will response "Not authorized".
 2. user-route

-`user-route` decides which function in `user-controller` will be used based on request url.
+* `user-route` decides which function in `user-controller` will be used based on request url.
     * `http://localhost:3000/users`
         * .get(userController.list): Get all users list only when user identity is "admin".
-    //Routes for get, update and delete.
     * `http://localhost:3000/users/:userId`
         * .get(userController.get): Get specific user information by ID.
         * .put(userController.put):Update user information